 The Cost of Disconnected Communities

-This research, commissioned by The Big Lunch and funded by the Big Lottery, reveals the annual cost to public services of social isolation and disconnected communities.
+This research reveals the annual cost to public services of social isolation and disconnected communities.
 Find out more about how disconnected communities could be costing the UK, here.